SEU-dynamical-models/Jiangwei-Yu-code/README.md

 # MasterProject
-all projects during my master study
+this is a folder with all projects during my master study